pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-If we wanted to write a function which reads a file into a `String` we could write it like this, propagating the `io::Error`s using `?` everywhere they can appear:
+If we wanted to write a function that reads a file into a `String`, we could write it like this, propagating the `io::Error`s using `?` everywhere they can appear:

 ```rust
 use std::io::Read;